 Silicone or Plastic Scraper

-When dealing with hardened chocolate, experts suggest using plastic or silicone scraper to avoid any kind of damage.
+When dealing with hardened chocolate, use plastic or silicone scraper to avoid any kind of damage.
 Both these tools provide a safer way to dislodge excess chocolate without using force.

 -